TYPES OF THE CONNECTIVE TISSUE

 The connective tissue performs a wide variety of functions in the body.
-Consequently, several types and subtypes of connective tissue exist, all having the same basic characteristics: cells of mesenchymal origin surrounded by an extracellular matrix of complex composition.
+Several types and subtypes of this tissue exist, all having the same basic characteristics: cells of mesenchymal origin surrounded by an extracellular matrix of complex composition.

 1- Connective tissue proper